Current Version 2.5.1

 - Clarified inset camera names (e.g. “North View” is now “View Facing South”)

-- More readable towlines options page and selections
+- Improved readability of towlines options page and selections

 - More readable colors, fonts, and text for pylon race statistics

-- Camera names changed to green (first camera) and white (later ones)
+- Changed camera names to green (first camera) and white (later ones)

 - Increased resolution of aircraft’s path trace in map view (‘m’ key)